 Google and other search engines cannot crawl or index iFramed content.
 So, website viewers could easily see the iFrame content, but the iFrame content was unknown and invisible to the search engine.
 But that’s changed.
 Long story short: Today, Google can crawl and index iFrame content.

-As you see, iFrame content has a very complicated relationship with search engine algorithms.
-Sometimes it may even lead to confusion and frustration.
+As you see, iFrame SEO content has a very complicated relationship with search engine algorithms.
+Though SEO and iFrame go together, sometimes it cause confusion and frustration.
 Here are a few useful tips and best practices to optimize iFrame SEO impact to avoid those pitfalls.

 Search engines consider iFrame content belonging to another website, so it shouldn’t impact the secondary website.
-If you aim to rank high in SERPs and optimal SEO results, avoiding iFrames on main pages is probably the best advice.
+If you aim to rank high in SERPs and elevated iFrame SEO impact, avoiding iFrames on main pages is probably the best thing you can do.
 High-priority pages should contain original, high-quality content.
 To achieve this, you can use a plagiarism checker, which will help create accurate, related, and engaging content, thereby proving beneficial for your audience.
 Leave iFrames for pages with lower importance.

 To ensure content accessibility, index the iFrame with robots.txt.
 This allows search engine crawlers to access your page’s content whenever you want to make it visible to the browser.